deepseek-ai/DeepSeek-Coder/README.md

 `UPDATE:`[exllamav2](https://github.com/turboderp/exllamav2) has been able to support Huggingface Tokenizer.
 Please pull the latest version and try out.

-Remeber to set RoPE scaling to 4 for correct output, more discussion could be found in this [PR](https://github.com/turboderp/exllamav2/pull/189).
+Remember to set RoPE scaling to 4 for correct output, more discussion could be found in this [PR](https://github.com/turboderp/exllamav2/pull/189).

 ### 8. Resources